 Check out the Columbus Ohio Experience for another American city guide

-Best View of Chicago from Intercontinental
+Best View of the City of Chicago

 Enjoy breathtaking views from the Tower Lounge on the 32-floor; a steak in the sophisticated atmosphere of Michael Jordan’s Steak House.